Biden says 'I'm confident' Hunter did nothing wrong, amid federal probe into 'tax affairs'

 Hunter Biden has come under intense scrutiny in the past year over his business dealings.
 Specifically, the younger Biden was on the board of the Ukrainian energy company Burisma Holdings while his father as the vice president was overseeing American policy on Ukraine.

-That fact became the focus of attacks against the Bidens from Republicans during the impeachment saga, which began when President Trump asked Ukrainian President Voldomyr Zelknsky to resurrect an investigation into Burisma and the Bidens, and allegedly withheld aid to the country over the demand.
+That fact became the focus of attacks against the Bidens from Republicans during the impeachment saga, which began when President Trump asked Ukrainian President Voldomyr Zelknsky to investigate Burisma and the Bidens, and allegedly withheld aid to the Eastern European country over the demand.

+Joe Biden has denied any role in his son's businesses.
+But emails sent to and from Hunter Biden have cast doubt on that, including a 2017 email obtained by Fox News which shows Hunter requesting keys for Joe and Jill Biden, along with his uncle, Jim Biden, for space he planned to share with an "emissary" for a chairman of a now-bankrupt Chinese energy company.

 HUNTER BIDEN EMAIL SHOWS $400G UNREPORTED INCOME FROM BURISMA, STATES HE NEEDS TO 'AMEND' TAX RETURNS

+In another 2017 email also obtained by Fox News, Biden wrote to the same Chinese energy company's chairman extending "best wishes from the entire Biden family," and urging the chairman to "quickly" send a $10 million wire to "properly fund and operate" the Biden joint venture with the company.

-President Trump, in the waning days of his presidency, is considering whether he should request a special counsel to continue the Department of Justice's investigation into the president-elect's son, according to the Associated Press.
+Trump, in the waning days of his presidency, is considering whether he should request a special counsel to continue the Department of Justice's investigation into the president-elect's son, according to the Associated Press.

 That would essentially ensure that any investigation into the younger Biden continues while his father is president.
 It is unclear at this point whether incoming Acting Attorney General Jeffrey Rosen would appoint such a special counsel if Trump decides to push for one.